-Our Ladies night events are typically held one time a month on a Thursday.
+Our Ladies night events are held the second Thursday of the month.
+Event runs from 5pm until 8pm.
+Doors open at 4 pm to the public.
+We close at 9.
 We have a variety of vendors.
 We have a limited amount of space and we give priority to vendors who have been with us from the beginning.
 If you are interested in being a vendor the contact person is Holly Robinson and her email is firstname.lastname@example.org

 All Sip and Paints are $35.00 and include all materials for the project and a glass of wine.
 Reservations are needed and prepayment is necessary.
 You can call or stop by the winery to pay/reserve space.
 Sip and Paint starts at 6 pm.

 Hartford Hill Winery

 3864 Bushnell Campbell Rd

 We do rent our space for weddings/showers/parties before and

 We do not close to the public during regular business hours for

 Our maximum seating inside for the entire space is 300 people.

 To rent the space for a wedding during non business hours is